Pomroka/TWT_Challenges_Tester/Readme.md

 ]
 ```

 All values must be strings!
-Cast all ints, floats, etc. to str before dumping json!
+Cast all ints, floats, etc. to string before dumping JSON!

 ## **Supported Python version**